roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 G = \frac{E}{2(1+\upsilon)} \quad \, \quad A_s = A \times K_s
 {{< /katex >}}

-The value of Ks can be obtained in NX, within the properties of the section created in the fem file for 1D elements, and it is equal to 0.32592771.
+The value of Ks can be obtained in NX, within the properties of the section created in the `.fem` file for 1D elements, and it is equal to 0.32592771.

 ## 2 1D Elements

 ### 2.1.
 Modeling & Meshing

 In the NX software, the modeling begins with the creation of a part.
 To model the beam with 1D elements, simply draw a sketch composed of a line with a length of L = 1445 mm oriented along the X-axis direction.
-Afterwards, the FEM file is created.
+Afterwards, the `.fem` file is created.
 In this file, the finite element mesh is generated.

 ![4](https://live.staticflickr.com/65535/53357402451_33d5094c17_b.jpg)